Scars to Your Beautiful: Critical reception

 The Guardian's Kitty Empire said that "There's substance on Scars to Your Beautiful, where Cara tackles the beauty myth à la Beyoncé.
 The verses pack some good stuff – 'What's a little bit of hunger?
 I can go a little bit longer.'" and later went on to say "the thumping motivational chorus merely suggests we are all stars."
 Katy Iandoli of Idolator stated "Scars to Your Beautiful is a modern-day version of TLC's 'Unpretty', in its acknowledgment of the beauty in both visible and invisible imperfections."

 Billboard ranked "Scars to Your Beautiful" at number 77 on their Billboard's 100 Best Pop Songs of 2016: Critics' Picks" list, commenting “Body-positivity anthems typically don't get this dark, but on "Scars To Your Beautiful," Alessia Cara isn't afraid to talk cutting, tears and eating disorders, before getting to the uplifting chorus, where she delivers some of the most empowering, horizon-expanding lyrics of this year: ‘You don't have to change a thing / The world could change its heart.’”

+Commercial performance

+Canada

+Upon its release, the single charted at number 14 on the Canadian Hot 100.
+It also charted at number 5 on the CHR/Top 40 chart and number 3 on the Canada AC chart, and peaked at the top of the Hot AC chart.
+It would eventually be certified 8× Platinum by Music Canada (MC) for equivalent sales of 640,000 units in the country.
+By the end of 2016, the single was positioned at number 70 on the Canadian Hot 100.

+United States of America

+In the United States of America, the single charted at number 8 on the Billboard Hot 100, alongside charting at number 14 on the Rhythmic Airplay chart and number 9 on the Dance Club Songs chart, and peaking at the top of four Billboard charts in the country, including the Adult Contemporary chart, the Adult Pop Airplay chart, the Dance/Mix Show Airplay chart, and the Pop Airplay chart.
+It would eventually be certified 6× Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 6,000,000 units in the United States.
+By the end of 2017, the single was positioned at number 30 on the Billboard Hot 100, number 10 on both the Dance/Mix Show Airplay chart and the Mainstream Top 40 chart, and number 4 on both the Adult Contemporary chart and the Adult Top 40 chart.
+By the end of 2018, the single was positioned at number 33 on the Adult Contemporary chart.